 NEW EMPLOYEE ORIENTATION

-- Proof of current vehicle insurance (if driving personal auto for hospital), and
+- Proof of current vehicle insurance (if driving personal auto for hospital)

 - Present employee with employee handbook.

 - Review the hospital’s hierarchy chart (management structure).

 - Present At-Will Employment acknowledgement and have employee sign; place in their personnel file.

 - Discuss practice dress code and present employee with uniform.

 - Review hospital schedule for meals and breaks.

 - Employee to sign Review and Understanding of Employee Manual Form; place in their personnel file.